-Do not forget to place the foam guards provided for the hang point block APR, the rear tip of the keel and the lower joints of the A-frame before closing the bag.
+Do not forget to place the foam guards provided for the hang point block APR before closing the two leadind edges.

 A Never attempt to put the wing flat on the ground without first disassembling the lateral struts.
 The connecting parts of the struts would be definitively damagded!
 If this is done by mistake, a complete disassembly of the struts and of all their connecting parts with the control bar and the leading edges is essential for inspection and replacement.